paawsstudy/WearableDataset/README.md

 ## Dataset download

-Insert the link to the dataset once copied.
+Please download the dataset (~84Gb) here: [link to Google Drive](https://drive.google.com/drive/folders/1OJZZ6czL88bJDj321T4Oi7WS0ZI-AvSp)

 ## Codebook
 In the PAAWS study, there are three seperate protocols.
 They are the free living protocol (FL), lab and simulated free living protocol (SimFL+Lab), and the sleep protocol.